MaterializeInc/materialize/doc/user/content/overview/arangements.md

 Memory visualizer - /memory - will show you the dataflow graph and the number of records that  are associated with each arrangement (number will be 0 for arrangements are borrowed).
 If you type CREATE INDEX, we will create an arrangement and leave it in the catalog as a thing future queries will use; CREATE MATERIALIZED * will also create index and leave behind arrangements.

+To investigate existing arrangements, query mz_arrangement_sizes logging source.
+Diagnostic views in mz_catalog connect to this information to operator names and group it by dataflow.

 ### Sharing